-Push-ups: Drop and give us two, or 10 or 12.
-No matter how many push-ups you can muster, making time for this all-star exercise offers a high return on investment – building strength, balance and stability.
+Push-ups: No matter how many push-ups you can muster, making time for this exercise offers a high return on investment – building strength, balance and stability.
 For beginners, push-ups can be done against a tall counter, rather than all the way down to the floor.
 Stand with your palms on a counter and feet flat on the floor.
 Keeping your elbows tight to your side, lower your upper body slowly until it taps the counter.
 Hold the position for one second, come up and repeat.
 As you get stronger, you can progress to lower counters or tables until you’ve made it to the floor.

-Planks: Side, center, forearm or – you guessed it – all of the above!
-Planking is a great way to engage your abdominals while strengthening and lengthening spine, back and shoulder muscles.
+Planks: Side, center, forearm or all the above, planking is a great way to engage your abdominals while strengthening and lengthening spine, back and shoulder muscles.
 Begin on all fours, with your hands under or slightly behind your shoulders.
 Extend your legs straight behind you and come up onto your toes.
 Keep your eyes focused downward, pull your belly button toward your spine and lower your midsection so your body forms a straight line.
 Beginners can drop their knees to the floor.
 Engage your core and hold the pose for 10 to 15 seconds.
 For side planks, start lying on your side, with knees stacked one on top of the other and bent so your heels are behind you.
 Rise up onto one elbow, stacked under your shoulder, with your palm spread.
 Squeeze your glutes and lift your hip.
 Look forward and raise your top hand to the ceiling.

 Yoga: If you haven’t already, it’s time to give yoga a go.
 This holistic practice blending exercise and mindfulness is time-tested, has few age or ability barriers and offers benefits ranging from increasing flexibility to reducing falls.
 Two good starting positions are downward dog and warrior one.
 For downward dog, start the same way you start a plank but push your backside to the ceiling rather than toward the floor, so your legs are straight and your torso is straight.
 Keep your heels down and head relaxed.
 The more flexible you are, the closer together you can keep your feet.
 From downward dog, raise one leg and step it forward and place it between your hands.
 Walk your hands back, lower your back heel and slowly rise up.
 Bend your front knee and raise your hands above your head.
 You are now in warrior one.